Igniting passion for Bharatanatyam among Chennai's transpersons | Education

 This was his contribution to this art.
 Dance should go beyond geographies and connect with the people, he added.

-Sundaram who had choreographed and staged Italian narrative poem by Dante Alighieri - the Divine Comedy - and on French sculptor Francois Auguste Rene Rodin, considered as founder of modern sculpture, says he hopes to organise an exclusive performance of his students in future to send a message across that the trans community could perform equally better.
+Sundaram who had choreographed and staged Italian narrative poem by Dante Alighieri - the Divine Comedy - and on French sculptor, Francois Auguste Rene Rodin, considered as the founder of modern sculpture, says he hopes to organize an exclusive performance of his students in future to send a message across that the trans community could perform equally better.

 Depending upon the student's efforts, it would take at least 2 to 3 years for Arangetram (maiden stage performance), he said.